How can we help you?

-If you have a Mac, there’s a firmware password utility on your Tiger/Leopard Mac OS installation DVD (look for it in in Applications/Utilities).
-On OSX Lion you’ll find the utility by booting from the recovery partition.
+If you have a Mac, there’s a firmware password utility on your Tiger/Leopard OSX installation DVD (look for it in in Applications/Utilities).
+On newer OS X versions you’ll find the utility by booting from the recovery partition.

 If you really think so then great!
 It means there’s work to be done.
 Please don’t miss the opportunity to share your opinion or ideas with us.
 There’s no single email we don’t respond to.